 Dotted line reporting: What it is, benefits, and examples

-Have you ever wondered why your colleague in the marketing department seems to have a say in your project’s decisions?
+Have you ever wondered why your colleague in the marketing department seems to have a say in your project's decisions?
 Or why you report to two different managers for different aspects of your job?
-Welcome to the world of dotted line reporting—a concept that’s becoming increasingly common in companies striving for agility and cross-functional collaboration.
+Welcome to the world of dotted line reporting—a concept that's becoming increasingly common, with one survey finding that eighty-four percent of US employees were matrixed to some extent.

 Understanding these reporting relationships isn't just about navigating office politics; it's about mastering the dynamics that can propel your career and enhance your team's productivity.